 • Diabetes: during the fermentation process the organic cane sugar (Sucrose) is broken down into fructose and glucose which have a lower glycemic impact on the body.
 Enzymes then breakdown the sugars even further during the fermentation which means even less sugar in the final product.
 Studies have shown that it helps their condition and they can enjoy Kombucha without spikes in blood sugar.
 Always consult your healthcare practitioner.

-Natural sediment: if the bottle sits, natural sedimentation can occur.
+Natural sediment: if the can/bottle sits, natural sedimentation can occur.
 Kombucha is a living raw, unpasteurized drink full of good yeast, bacteria and sediment is a great indication of a healthy living drink!
 If a new SCOBY develops in your bottle do not fear, you can strain this off or ingest it for an extra kick of probiotics and nutrients for your gut.
 Do not shake, gently rock your bottle to reconstitute the naturally formed sediment.
+KEEP REFRIGERATED.

 Reference: Books The Big Book of Kombucha, Kombucha Rediscovered, Kombucha Revolution